Skip to main content

 Actions

-In order to see available actions, you must first select risks from within your register using the checkboxes on each row.
+In order to see available actions, you must select risks from within your register using the checkboxes on each row.
 Select which risks you would like to perform a bulk action on, and then select the "Actions" menu.

 Risk Sections